 Stress eating usually centers around highly palatable or comfort foods that are sweet, salty, and high-fat.
 These foods may provide temporary pleasure but don’t make us feel better long-term.
 It’s common to feel like stress eating is running your life, but change is possible.
 Here’s how to have self-control with food.

 Stress can impact your appetite in two ways.
 For some people, high stress means lower appetite.
 Think about that feeling of butterflies you might get before public speaking or a job interview.
 Losing your appetite or feeling sick when your body is in “fight or flight” mode is normal.
-But anxiety and appetite suppression is usually associated with acute or short-term stress.
+However, anxiety and appetite suppression are usually associated with acute or short-term stress.

 On the other hand, increased appetite is more common under chronic stress.
 But does stress actually make you hungry?
 Stress eating isn’t necessarily due to true hunger (meaning you haven’t had enough calories to sustain your energy levels), but it may feel like this is the case.

 Cortisol, the primary stress hormone released in response to stress, can increase appetite.
-1 This is your body’s way of ensuring you have enough energy to deal with the “danger” it perceives.
-Unfortunately, cortisol raises blood sugar and tells the body to hang onto weight.
+This is your body’s way of ensuring you have enough energy to deal with the “danger” it perceives.
+Unfortunately, high cortisol levels can raise blood sugar and tell the body to hang onto weight.1, 2

 Conversely, emotional eating isn’t necessarily about appetite but about filling an emotional void.
 Consider how often we use food to respond to something difficult in life, even starting in childhood.